manoverboard/AndrewBoardman/_posts/2018-07-30-a-silly-post-about-cats-not.md

 ---
 title: A silly post about cats (not).
 layout: single-post
-date: 2018-07-30 00:00:00 +0000
+date: 2019-02-24 19:00:00 -0600
-number: 3
+number: 1
-excerpt: This is the excerpt so make it really good, man.
+excerpt: An introduction about the blog (by me, Andrew Boardman), as well as information about where this site comes from and why I'm writing about graphic design, design education, design consciousness and the presentation of ideas.
 main-image: "/uploads/uploads/4-ways-cheer-up-depressed-cat.jpg"
 caption: ''
-main-title: A silly post about cats (not)
+main-title: "“Welcome to my blog.”"
 meta-description: ''

 ---
-# “Welcome to my blog.”
+## “Welcome to my blog.”

 Early bloggers like me used to say things like that.
 And late bloggers like me do, too, apparently.